js216/mp135_boot/README.md

 - `blink_noide`: "Blink" program done without an IDE, compiled using arm-gcc with a simple Makefile

+- `ddr_test`: Initialize DDR3L memory, fill it with pseudorandom bits, and confirm that reading from the memory returns the same bit sequence.

 ### Author

 Jakob Kastelic, Stanford Research Systems